EU to order banks, energy firms to report cyber attacks

 In deciding whether to make a cyber attack public, the national authority would have to weigh the public interest in knowing about the incident against possible reputation damage.

 The proposed legislation leaves it up to national authorities to decide whether companies would face any penalty for failing to report a cyber-attack.
-“It is not about the criminalization of attacks,” one EU official said.
+“It is not about the criminalisation of attacks,” one EU official said.
+(Additional reporting by Adrian Croft; Editing by Robin Pomeroy)